Efficient building and systems technology

 LOCAL+

-A recyclable timber modular building with a sustainable energy and living space concept
+A recyclable modular timber building with a sustainable energy and living space concept

 Project duration: July 2020 - Aug 2022

 The Solar Institute Jülich is a project partner for the development of innovative and sustainable energy concepts.
-With students from Smart Building Engineering (FB02) and Energy Engineering (FB10), an innovative energy concept was developed for a residential quarter consisting of a central hydrogen storage, ice storage, photovoltaic-thermal collectors, a battery and an innovative heating and cooling system with intelligent control.
-After a large number of thermal building and energy system simulations, an optimal building design was selected and later an optimal energy concept was found.
-A six-storey building was then planned in detail as the Design Challenge of the competition.
-As sustainability is at the heart of the project, materials were systematically selected and life cycle assessment of the entire house was carried out to reduce theCO2 sequestered as well as theCO2 emissions during operation.
-The project was supported by numerous industrial partners.
+With students from Smart Building Engineering (FB02) and Energy Technology (FB10), an innovative energy concept was developed for a residential neighbourhood consisting of a central hydrogen storage system, ice storage, photovoltaic-thermal collectors, a battery and an innovative heating and cooling system with intelligent control.
+After a large number of thermal building and energy system simulations, an optimal building design was selected and an optimal energy concept was later found.
+A six-storey building was then planned in detail as a design challenge for the competition.
+As sustainability is at the centre of the project, the materials were systematically selected and the life cycle assessment of the entire building was carried out in order to reduce the boundCO2 andCO2 emissions during operation.
+The project was supported by numerous industry partners.

-The demonstration building of the FH Aachen will remain in Wuppertal for at least three years after the competitions, together with another seven buildings for the "Living Lab NRW" research activities initiated by the University of Wuppertal.
+The FH Aachen demonstration building will remain in Wuppertal for at least three years after the competition, together with seven other buildings for the "Living Lab NRW" research activities initiated by the University of Wuppertal.

-Website of the FH Aachen team: www.team-localplus.com
+Website of the FH Aachen team: https: //www.team-localplus.com/

 Project partners: Faculty of Architecture 01, Solar Institute Jülich